 We then went in search of a location a little closer to home and ultimately ended up in Muiden.
 I knew the owner, so we quickly came to an agreement.
 We host exceptional events at Explore, but there’s still room for growth.
 It is not only an events venue, but it can also be used as a restaurant.

-Despite your busy schedule, you still decided to take part in television programmes.
+Despite your busy schedule, you still decided to take part in television programs.
 Among other things, you were co-presenter and jury member for three seasons of the Dutch Masterchef.
 How did that go and what do you remember most?

 That actually went pretty well for me.
 Luckily, I’m pretty good at talking and communicating (laughs).
 And in a way, you can say that I’m vain.
 That’s inevitable if you’re on television.
-I’ve co-presented with people such as Ainsley Harriott, known from the BBC cooking programme Ready Steady Cook.
+I’ve co-presented with people such as Ainsley Harriott, known from the BBC cooking program Ready Steady Cook.
 I’ve learned a lot from him.
 Presenting is something that must be done from the heart.
 The energy he gave me was quite a treat!
 I really hope that I’ll be able to bring that across in my new cooking show, Superstar Chef, which will air soon, as well as in other television projects.

 Soundbites is a restaurant situated in a concert venue.
 Usually, that means lacklustre menus and desolate spaces where you want to be in and out as quick as possible.
 But when I saw the menu with its à la carte dishes, I was pleasantly surprised.
 How is that working?